Limbicnation/ComfyUIDepthEstimation/README.md

 - **force_reload**: Force the model to reload (useful for troubleshooting)
 - **force_cpu**: Use CPU for processing instead of GPU (slower but more compatible)

+### Video Processing
+The node supports video processing via batch inputs.
+You can load a video using standard ComfyUI video loaders (e.g., "Load Video") or "Load Images from Folder", which pass frames as a batch.
+The node processes the entire batch efficiently.

 ### Example Usage
 1. Add the `Depth Estimation` node to your ComfyUI workflow
    - *Tip: You can find example workflows in the `workflows/` directory.*